Discuss what is wisdom tooth extraction.. use wisdom teeth removal

 Cysts: Fluid-filled cysts can form around the impacted tooth and damage surrounding tissue and neighbouring teeth if left untreated.

 Damage to Adjacent Teeth: Impacted wisdom teeth can lead to overcrowding and misalignment of adjacent teeth.

 Pain and Discomfort: Impacted wisdom teeth may cause pain or swelling in the area.

 If these issues are present, wisdom tooth removal is recommended promptly to avoid further damage or complications.

 Wisdom tooth surgery is usually recommended to ensure the patient's long-term dental health if the impacted tooth is causing any issues or poses a risk for future problems.
-Here are the symptoms and conditions that may necessitate wisdom tooth removal:
+Here are the symptoms and conditions when wisdom tooth removal is necessary: